cliffordx/legalbai/pages/CIVIL CODE___BOOK 1___TITLE_11.md

 	- **ARTICLE 342.**
 		- The adopter shall not be a legal heir of the adopted person, whose parents by nature shall inherit from him.
 (177a)
 	- **ARTICLE 343.**
-		- If the adopter is survived by legitimate parents or ascendants and by an adopted person, the latter shall not have more successional rights than an acknowledged natural child. (n)
+		- If the adopter is survived by legitimate parents or ascendants and by an adopted person, the latter shall not have more successional rights than an acknowledged [[natural child]]. (n)
 	- **ARTICLE 344.**
 		- The adopter may donate property, by an act *inter vivos* or by will, to the adopted person, who shall acquire ownership thereof. (n)
 	- **ARTICLE 345.**